quire-api/quire-api/src/main/resources/description.md

 }
 ```

-* The `data` map may also include an optional `value` field, which contains detailed information as a map.
-For example, for an assignment notification, value includes the assignee’s ID, name, and URL.
+* The `data` map may also include an optional `value` field, which provides detailed information as a map.
+For example, for an assignment notification, `value` includes the assignee’s ID, name, and URL.

-* Also, if the notification is about a *start* or *due* change, the `data` map will include an additional `due` field.
+* If the notification is about a *start* or *due* change, the `data` map will include an additional `due` field.
 This value is a date/time formatted in the user’s locale and time zone.

+* If the event notifies a task update and the task has a parent, the parent information is included in the `parent` field.
+The `parent` field is a `map` containing the task’s oid and id.
+If the task’s parent also has a parent, the map includes a nested `parent` field as well.

+* The `projectSummary` and `organizationSummary` fields provide information about the project and organization where the event occurred.

 * There is an additional field, `taskSummaries`, for activities that can affect multiple tasks (for example, removing a task that has subtasks).
 This field is a list of `map` instances.
 Each `map` represents a task that was changed.
 If any of that task's subtasks were also changed, they are included in the map’s `tasks` field.
     - Please refer to [Activity Types | taskSummaries](https://github.com/quire-api/quire-api/blob/master/docs/activity_types.md#tasksummaries).